 Operating in Jordan since 2012, ACTED plays an integral role in the refugee camps of Azraq, Za’atari and King Abdullah Park.
 On a daily basis, ACTED provides essential water, hygiene and sanitation services such as water distribution, hygiene promotion, infrastructure rehabilitation and maintenance, and solid waste management through Cash for Work, and distribute bread.
 In host communities, ACTED supports the basic needs of vulnerable households, notably during the winter season, and provides food assistance to more than 200,000 Syrians.

 To mitigate the increased pressure on public institutions, ACTED works closely with municipalities to improve basic service provision and enhance the business environment through infrastructure rehabilitation and participatory community planning.
 ACTED also works with community based organisations to strengthen their capacity.

 Committed to improve the long-term self-reliance of Syrians and Jordanians, ACTED supports the development and growth of micro, small and medium enterprises, notably in the agricultural sector, and facilitates access to the labour market.

 Strengthening civil society networks through improved coordination systems

 Reducing erosion in northern Jordan through employment-intensive measures

 Training for the Improvement of Livelihood of Syrian Refugee Women

 Enhancing livelihoods opportunities for Jordanian and Syrian refugee women in Jordan

-Food assistance for Syrian refugees and affected Jordanian communities
+Food assistance to Syrian refugees in Azraq Camp and northern host communities

 Community mobilization campaign on recycling and waste management